fclaerho/buildstack/README.md

 		#"on_flush": None | on_flush,
 	}

 For all handlers, except `on_flush`, the default behavior is to stack the target in the `targets` list.
 The handler `on_flush` is called last to unstack targets and build will fail if not all targets have been processed.
 All handlers are generators and can yield either the string `"flush"`, `"@trace…"`, commands or strings.
 A command must be a sequence of strings as specified by `subprocess.call()`.
 A string is considered to be an error message and raise a `BuildError()`.

 A plugin should not use print statements directly; use @… directives to trace execution.

+If the build tool doesn not implement any "clean" target, you may set `"on_clean": "purge",` to use the VCS purge feature (that is, delete untracked files.)

 Testing
 -------